 - An Industry Advisory Committee, including representatives from the Indian Resource Council, has been established to provide advice and feedback on the program.

-- In June, government will establish a roundtable with Indigenous oil field service companies to help connect communities with Indigenous oil field services and to provide two-way communication and information on the program.
+- A roundtable with Indigenous oil field service companies has been established to help connect communities with Indigenous oil field services and to provide two-way communication and information on the program.

-Connect with the Site Rehabilitation Program Indigenous liaison, Kara Young:
+Connect with the Site Rehabilitation Program Indigenous liaison, Darlene Howat:

 Site Rehabilitation Program